hanssenstijn/Server_Client_Interaction/README.md

 2. **Javascript**: *High level interpreted programming language* enables interactive web pages (dynamic HTML).

-3. **API**: *Application Programming Interface* for building software. defined methods of communication between multiple components. describes how to use a library.
+3. **API**: *Application Programming Interface* for building software.
+Defined methods of communication between multiple components.
+Describes how to use a library.

 4. **SparQL**: *RDF language (Resource Description Framework)* its a semantic query language for databases.
 For retrieving manipulated data stored in RDF (info that is implemented in web resources).